DRAFT VERSION as of 7/28/2018

 Section 2.
 The President and Vice-President(s) shall have access to an annual discretionary spending limit approved by a simple majority of the Board.
 Expenditure up to this limit may be made without prior approval or other action of the Board.
 Reimbursement of the expenditures shall be made after filing an expense report to the Treasurer.

 Section 1.
-All meetings, exhibitions and field trips are attended by members at their sole election and the Society assumes no responsibility for personal injury, loss or damage to any property or plant material.
+All meetings, exhibitions and field trips are attended by members at their sole election and the ABS assumes no responsibility for personal injury, loss or damage to any property or plant material.